safeblock-dev/wr/README.md

 ## Features

 - **wrgroup**: A wrapper around `sync.WaitGroup` with a custom panic handler.
-- **wrpool**: A worker pool for managing and executing tasks concurrently with optional error and panic handling.
+- **gopool**: A worker pool for managing and executing tasks concurrently with optional error and panic handling.
 - **wrtask**: Package provides a TaskGroup structure for running and managing multiple concurrent tasks with support for context and interruption.